-And the last unpaid debts dissapeared with the company closure.
+And the last unpaid debts disappeared with the company closure.

-If you are shown to have conducted your management in a bad way, f.ex. failing to do your accounting ongoing, then you will often be banned frmo managing other companies for a duration of 3 years.
+If you are tried in court by the public prosecutor for having conducted your management in a bad way, f.ex. failing to do your accounting ongoing, if invoices are missing and similar, then you will often be banned from managing other companies for a duration of 1-3 years.

 We call this a “bankruptcy quarantine”.

 Should you breach the bankruptcy quarantine later, then you can be fined.